AF-GRILL/DISForUnrealExample/README.md

 # Cloning This Repository

+This repository contains lfs files and must be cloned.
+Currently, GitHub does not support resolving lfs files through the download zip option.
+You can use the command `git clone --recurse-submodule https://github.com/AF-GRILL/DISForUnrealExample.git` to ensure the project is resolved properly.

 This repository includes a submodule that may be updated frequently.
-If you have cloned this repository with `git clone` you must also run the command `git submodule update --init --recursive` to ensure that the submodule code is cloned.
-However, you can skip this step by cloning this repository with the command `git clone [URL] --recurse-submodule`
+If you have cloned this repository with `git clone https://github.com/AF-GRILL/DISForUnrealExample.git` you must also run the command `git submodule update --init --recursive` to ensure that the submodule code is cloned.
+However, you can skip this step by cloning this repository with the command `git clone --recurse-submodule https://github.com/AF-GRILL/DISForUnrealExample.git` as stated above.

 # Usage